 Causes of Venous Insufficiency

-There are numerous reasons why you might suffer from venous insufficiency.
+There are numerous reasons why you might suffer from this disease.
 Here are the main causes of venous insufficiency:

 Blood clots are clumps of solidified blood that cause blockage in the blood flow.
 When there’s a blood clot present within your veins, the blood flow either stops or is slowed down.
 Because of this, blood starts to build up below the clot, which eventually causes venous insufficiency.